 Tumor heterogeneity is influenced by various factors including genetic, epigenetic and axis of metabolic-epigenomic regulation.
-In recent, metabolic-epigenomic reprogramming is considered as one of many tumor hallmarks and it appears to be driven by both microenvironment and macroenvironment factors including diet, microbiotas and environmental pressures.
+In recent years, metabolic-epigenomic reprogramming has been considered as one of the many tumor hallmarks and it appears to be driven by both microenvironment and macroenvironment factors including diet, microbiota and environmental pressures.
 Epigenetically, histone lysine residues are altered by various post-translational modifications (PTMs) such as acetylation, acylation, methylation and lactylation.
-Furthermore, lactylation is suggested as a new form of PTM that uses lactate substrate as a metabolic ink for epigenetic writer enzyme that remodel histone proteins.
-Therefore, preclinical and clinical attempts are warranted to disrupt pathway of metabolic-epigenomic reprogramming that will turn pro-tumor microenvironment into antitumor microenvironment.
-This paper highlights the metabolic-epigenomic regulation events including lactylation and its metabolic substrate lactate in tumor microenvironment.
+Furthermore, lactylation is suggested as a new form of PTM that uses a lactate substrate as a metabolic ink for epigenetic writer enzyme that remodels histone proteins.
+Therefore, preclinical and clinical attempts are warranted to disrupt the pathway of metabolic-epigenomic reprogramming that will turn pro-tumor microenvironment into an anti-tumor microenvironment.
+This paper highlights the metabolicepigenomic regulation events including lactylation and its metabolic substrate lactate in the tumor microenvironment.

 Metabolite, Epigenomic, Cancer, Microenvironment, Diet, Lactate.